-If you have low arches and you don't mind a thin, flexible sole, the Bedrock Cairn Adventure is a great hiking shoe.
+If you have low arches and you don't mind a thin, flexible sole, the Cairn Adventure is a great hiking shoe.
 It feels incredibly secure not only because it has such good traction but because its straps are so ergonomic and sturdy.
 There's no chafing or sliding when wearing the Cairn on steep surfaces, and the toe strap doesn't cause any discomfort.
 Crucially, its open-toed design means that debris can fall more easily out of the shoe rather than collecting beneath your foot (a frequent complaint among the Chaco and Keen crowd).
 This is also a slim, packable shoe, so it's great to take along on backpacking trips as a secondary shoe for day hikes.

 Foot Protection & Close-Toed Construction

 In addition to considering what activities you'll do when wearing your sandals, you may want to think about how much protection you need.
 Rocky terrain increases the need for coverage, but so does individual clumsiness and confidence level on steep, rough trails.
 Sun protection is another perk of having a more covered shoe.
 Or maybe you want to cover up unsightly toes or an unfortunate foot tattoo (though we say let your freaky feet fly!).
 Whatever the need, close-toed models are the best option for people who want more coverage.

-The KEEN Clearwater and Whisper were the only close-toed options we tested (although the KEEN Uneek is also technically a closed-toe model, we are excluding it here, because its flimsy webbing does little to protect the user's feet, so you might as well be in an open-toe version).
+The Keen models are the only close-toed options we tested.
 The added security of the additional fabric in a closed-toe model makes some wearers feel more comfortable off-road.
 In contrast, others simply enjoy these models as hiking shoes with increased ventilation.
-These models come with KEEN's foot bumper technology, which protects against stubbed toes, but also means that you have a particularly bulky toe box.
-The Whisper is significantly more cumbersome than the Clearwater.
+These models come with Keen's foot bumper technology, which protects against stubbed toes, but also means that you have a particularly bulky toe box.